echolab-stanford/wildfire-speciation/README.md

 ## Organization
 Results from the paper are in the figures/clean and tables/clean folders.
 Code to replicate results are in the scripts folder.
 Data are in Dropbox.

+NOTE: THIS REPO IS IN PROGRESS.
+CHECK BACK FOR UPDATES.